 The trial is to select a NSWCHSSA team in the 15 years and under age group and the 18 years and under age group.

 Entries will come from combined association teams including:

 (iv) Sydney West and Sydney South West – Sydney Gold

 (v) Sydney North and Sydney East – Sydney Red

-(vi) President’s team – chosen from players who are not selected in their greater regional teams and are nominated by their respective Regional Sports Association.
+(vi) President’s team – chosen from players who are not selected in their greater association teams and are nominated by their respective Schools Sports Association.

 Teams will consist of two officials and 17 players.
 (Due to the fact that this is a trial, a player who is injured and is unable to complete in the subsequent days play, can be replaced with another player to ensure contests remain as even as possible.)

 (i) Players will be provided with their uniform. (except for their playing shorts)

 (ii) Players must wear the relevant uniform as instructed by the trials convener.

 (iii) Players must wear the same numbered jersey at all times, unless damage occurs to the jersey.
 Selectors must then be informed if a different number is to be worn by the player.